IamAbhinav01/ai-mock-interviewer/README.md

 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://docker.com)
 [![License](https://img.shields.io/badge/License-ISC-green.svg)](LICENSE)

+---

+## ✨ New Features in This Version

+- 🎨 **Sleek New UI Design:** Modern, responsive, and user-friendly interface powered by Tailwind CSS
+- 🚀 **Improved Performance:** Optimized backend and frontend for faster load times and smoother interactions
+- 🧠 **Enhanced AI Feedback:** More detailed and actionable interview feedback powered by Mistral AI
+- 🔄 **Seamless Interview Flow:** Intuitive navigation and progress tracking for a better user experience
+- 🛠️ **Robust Error Handling:** Improved stability and error messages for smoother usage

+---

 ## 🎯 What Makes This Special?

 This isn't just another interview practice tool.
 Our AI Mock Interviewer leverages advanced language models to: